openstack/charm-hacluster/README.md

 # Overview

-The hacluster subordinate charm provides corosync and pacemaker cluster configuration for principle charms which support the hacluster, container scoped relation.
+The hacluster subordinate charm provides corosync and pacemaker cluster configuration for principal charms which support the hacluster, container scoped relation.

 The charm will only configure for HA once more that one service unit is